NicholasCote/cirrus-JupyterHubs/.github/pull_request_template.md

 ## Checklist
 - [ ] Code follows the project's coding standards
-- [ ] Documentation has been updated accordingly
+- [ ] Cloud team has been made aware of intention to add a JupyterHub
 - [ ] All new and existing tests pass
 - [ ] The PR has been tested locally